tmhedberg/coffeeconway/README.md

 To build, install [CoffeeScript](http://jashkenas.github.com/coffee-script/) and run `coffee -c conway.coffee`.
 This will generate `conway.js`.

+There's also a [live demo](http://tmh.cc/conway/conway.html) in case you just want to play around with it.

 Then open up `conway.html` in your browser and start playing with gliders and stuff.
 In case it's not obvious, you can click on the grid cells to manually toggle them on and off.